Research Partnerships (NARCH VII)

 - Data Sharing among American Indians

 - A Model for Tribal Academic Advancement and Building Research Capacity

-Holding Space: A Guide for Partners in Tribal Research – Coming soon!
+Holding Space: A Guide for Partners in Tribal Research Toolkit

 The Tribal Research Future Game was developed in partnership wtih Future iQ, inc. and additional funding from the Center for Diabetes Translation Research at Washington University in St. Louis.
-The Tribal Research Future Game is an interactive game experience where players, who assume distinct roles within a tribal-academic research partnership, confront various challenges over the course of a 30-year timeframe.
+The Tribal Research Future Game is an interactive game experience where players, who assume distinct roles within a tribal-academic research partnership, confront various challenges and decisions over the course of a 20-year timeframe.
 Decisions must be strategized together to arrive at the best outcomes for the health of the tribal community and the sustainability of the research project.
 The Tribal Research Future Game is conducted as a part of the Holding Space Toolkit trainings mentioned above.

 The project was featured at the following events:

 - 74th Annual Convention & Marketplace, National Congress of American Indians, in Milwaukee WI on October 18, 2017.

 - Collaborative Research Center for American Indian Health (CRCAIH) Population Health Summit in Sioux Falls, SD on April 15, 2018.
 Click here to view video

 - NCAI Mid Year Conference and its Tribal Leader/Scholar Forum in Kansas City, MO in June 2018.